Lancelotbronner/BevyInspector/README.md

 This is currently useful to find the full name of a type (such as `bevy_ecs::name::Name`) to use in the Query Tab.

+The schema is saved to the project.

-### Query Tab
+### World Tab

-Write your query and view the resulting entities in a table, selecting an entity reveals an inspector that makes it easier to see its component values.
+Write queries and view the resulting hierarchy in a table.
+Select an entity to reveal a component inspector.
+Save your queries to the project, allowing quick access to what you care about.

 Currently the query format is either `*` or a comma-separated list of full component name.